 Beneath the house we have hammocks for daytime relaxation.

-As is normal in country areas there is no electricity.
-We use a large battery to provide light during the hours of darkness.
+As is normal in country areas there is limited electricity.
 We suggest that you bring with you a torch and/or a head torch.
 Obviously there are no computer terminals, etc.

 Sanitation is basic.
-Recently we have built a bathroom of brick construction.
+We have built a bathroom of brick construction.
 This contains a “Squat” toilet and facilities for bathing in private.
-Water is drawn from our pond for these purposes as there is no main water facility.
+Water is drawn from our pond/well for these purposes as there is no main water facility.

 Volunteers have the opportunity of spending time in and around the commune at weekends meeting and mixing with the children and families.